Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 };
 ```

-Here we specify that the sole input parameter must be a string, that it is required, that it is not repeatable (that is, “exactly one”), and that the function will return a string.
-Don’t omit the datatype declarations just because they are not strictly required; including them will help you find errors in your code that might pass unnoticed otherwise.
+Here we specify that the sole input parameter must be a string, that it is required, and that it is not repeatable (that is, “exactly one”), and that the function will return a string.
+Don’t omit the datatype declarations just because they are not strictly required; including them will help you find errors in your code that might pass unnoticed otherwise, and your code may also run more quickly because the processor can use the datatype information for optimization.

 It’s easiest to read the nested functions inside the body from the inside out: